 Feel free to use another type of berry in place of the peaches.
 These paleo peach muffins taste amazing with blueberries, blackberries and raspberries too!
 You could even mix and match your favorite berries.
 The more the merrier!

-- Add chocolate chips or chopped nuts.
+- Sprinkle in some chocolate chips or chopped nuts.

 - Swirl in some peach jam or a dairy-free cream cheese for a delicious surprise.